Well that’s the most uninspired title I’ve ever used.

 Indulging a little thought and discussion at Halloween also detracts away from the unnecessarily rampant excuse for partying and drinking that it has become.
 Seeing someone hold forum on why they’re dressed as the recently incarcerated or the recently deceased will never be as offensive as seeing someone in a safe and accessible Superman costume passed out drunk in a pool of his own sick.

 So I might have been dressed as the Batman Colorado Killer, but I wasn’t laughing it up or praising him in any form.
-I wasn’t running around the Century 16 cinema or a Colorado hospital while dressed in such a fashion, shouting “If you crunch that fucking popcorn one more time!” and humming the Batman theme.
+I wasn’t running around a cinema dressed in such a fashion, or shouting “If you crunch that fucking popcorn one more time!” and humming the Batman theme.
+I wasn’t making jokes because it wasn’t a joke.
 It wasn’t about what the costume said about me, or even about James Holmes, it was about that little double-take from those who saw it and knew it, and the awkward questions and realisations it raised in them.